whage/thesis/thesis.md

 #### Elm
 **Elm's type system: https://elmprogramming.com/type-system.html** **TODO: get inspired by Elm custom types: https://guide.elm-lang.org/types/custom_types.html**

+#### Haskell

+> Haskell was designed as a lingua franca for functional programming research and type theory research.
+> It famously “avoids success at all costs” by sticking to its principles of purity and typeability.
+> [@clojure-and-types]

 #### My Elm experience
 As a beginner Elm user, programming in the language feels very much like a fight, or rather an argument with the typechecker.